 There is still a gender gap in the crime market, but the number of women committing crimes is on the rise, partly because other socio-economic gender gaps have been shrinking.
 Women have more freedom than in the past, and with that come more opportunities for crime.
 Despite increasing social equality, police and judicial systems still tend to be more lenient with female than with male offenders.
 Policies to reduce wage disparities between skilled and unskilled female workers, such as incentivizing female education, might reduce crime among disadvantaged women.
 Family support policies, by encouraging marriage and having children, might also reduce crime among women.

-We know that most criminals are male and that the share of female criminals is rising.
-But we still do not know enough about trends in the gender gap and the reasons behind gender differences in criminal behavior.
+It is known that most criminals are male and that the share of female criminals is rising.
+But not enough is known about trends in the gender gap and the reasons behind gender differences in criminal behavior.
 Prevention, punitive, and rehabilitation policies have failed to distinguish between women and men.
 The economic literature, which has extensively explored gender convergence in the labor force, has under-investigated the issue of female participation in the crime market.
 Analyzing the gender gap in the crime market and its evolution and identifying its main determinants are important for effectively fighting crime.
 It is crucial to learn whether men and women behave differently in the crime market and, if so, to uncover the main drivers of these differences and to set policy incentives accordingly.

 If the participation gap in the crime market is driven by social roles, as some hypothesize, the number of women committing crimes should rise as women spend more time outside the home.
 On the other hand, it can be argued that the number of female criminals should decline (at least for property crimes, such as larceny, fraud, and embezzlement) if women have more and better opportunities in the legal labor market.
 Which force prevails is a matter for empirical analysis.